 Why do we procrastinate so much?

-Wouldn’t life be simple if we’re able to do anything we set our mind to?
+Wouldn’t life be simple if we could do anything we set our mind to?

-The author’s research says that the same area of the brain is hurt is when we think about doing something we don’t like.
+The author’s research says that the same area of the brain is affected when we think about doing something we don’t like and when we actually get hurt.

 Didn’t get the point?
 No problem.